Lennart05/toponym/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-The plot displays all locations, which end in “-itz” in Germany, their total frequency (2182), and stores the data in the global environment.
+The plot displays all locations which end in “-itz” in Germany, their total frequency (2182), and stores the data in the global environment.

 ## Country designations